Strawberry Wedding Bell Cookies

 - Confectioners' sugar

 - In a large bowl, cream butter, cream cheese and sugar until light and fluffy.
 Beat in vanilla.
 Combine flour and salt; gradually add to the creamed mixture and mix well.
 Divide dough into fourths.
-Cover and refrigerate for 2 hours or until easy to handle.
+Cover and refrigerate until easy to handle, about 2 hours.

-- On a lightly floured surface, roll out each piece of dough to 1/8-in. thickness.
+- Preheat oven to 375° On a lightly floured surface, roll out each piece of dough to 1/8-in. thickness.
 Cut with floured 2-in. round cookie cutters.
 Place 1 in. apart on ungreased baking sheets.
-Spoon 1/4 teaspoon jam in the center and spread to within 1/4 in. of edge.
+Spoon 1/2 teaspoon jam in the center and spread to within 1/4 in. of edge.

 - Shape into a bell by folding edges of dough to meet over filling.
-Bake at 375° for 8-10 minutes or until lightly browned.
+Bake until lightly browned, 8-10 minutes.
 Remove to wire racks to cool.
 Dust with confectioners' sugar.

 Dec 30, 2014